jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 > of liberty in certain circumstances, and refuse to sanction it in others.
 >      (Baha'u'llah, Kitab-i-Aqdas, p.
 63)

-This is usually a fun quote to horrify the deeply patriotic, who have had Liberty drummed into their head as so inalianably American that they cannot think otherwise but deify it.
-But it doesn't take too much though to realize that the members of a wolf pack, or a tribe of chimpanzees have full freedom, yet we hardly envy their situation.
+This is a fun quote to horrify the deeply patriotic, who have had Liberty drummed into their head as so inalianably American that they cannot think otherwise but deify it.
+But it doesn't take too much though to realize that the members of a wolf pack or a tribe of chimpanzees have fuller freedom, yet we hardly envy their situation.

 The following statement